AdguardTeam/KnowledgeBase/docs/general/userscripts.md

 #### microShield

-A regional userscript for people who visit Korean websites.
+A userscript for people who visit Korean websites and some international websites.
 The microShield userscript blocks Ad-Shield advertisement and anti-adblock.
-Its original source code is available at [https://github.com/seia-soto/userscripts](https://github.com/seia-soto/userscripts) and [AdShield Defuser](https://github.com/seia-soto/adshield-defuser).
-This userscript can be installed in AdGuard CoreLibs-based appd, Violentmonkey, Tampermonkey, and [quoid/userscripts](https://github.com/quoid/userscripts).
+Its original source code is available at [asdefuser](https://github.com/seia-soto/userscripts/tree/master/sources/asdefuser) and [AdShield Defuser](https://github.com/seia-soto/adshield-defuser).
+This userscript can be installed in AdGuard CoreLibs-based apps, Violentmonkey, Tampermonkey, and [quoid/userscripts](https://github.com/quoid/userscripts).
 Learn more about microShield and how to install it on [GitHub](https://github.com/List-KR/microShield).

 ## Where can you get more userscripts?{#more-userscripts}